pingcap/docs-cn/dm/feature-shard-merge-optimistic.md

 - Add a `NOT NULL` column without a default value: `ALTER TABLE table_name ADD COLUMN column_1 NOT NULL;`.
 - Rename an index: `ALTER TABLE table_name RENAME INDEX index_1 TO index_2;`.

-When the sharded tables execute the DDL statements above, if the execution order is different, the migration is interrupted.
+When the sharded tables execute the DDL statements above, if `strict-optimistic-shard-mode: true` is set, the task is directly interrupted and an error is reported.
+If `strict-optimistic-shard-mode: false` is set or not specified, different execution order of the DDL statements in sharded tables will cause migration interruption.
 For example:

 - Shard 1 renames a column and then alters the column type:
     1. Rename a column: `ALTER TABLE table_name RENAME COLUMN column_1 TO column_2;`.